Noelle Silva: Critical response

 Daniel Dockery of Crunchyroll praised Noelle's character arc for having her learn to love and accept other people despite their social standings after years of being raised in a hateful, distant family, free herself from a discriminatory thinking, and develop her confidence and magic to become a knight and fighter.
 He stated that "She is Black Clovers strengths incarnate and the best of her family."
 Marion De Leon of Toonami Faithful discussed how her moments of weakness highlight her strengths, with her reluctance to hurt people transformed into an active desire to protect others, saying she "has as much of a hero’s journey as any male MCs in anime."
 Writing for Anime News Network, Rachel Trujillo noted Noelle’s mentorship relationship with Mereoleona as a highlight of the series.
 Ivy Rose from Anime Feminist praised Noelle and Mereoleona's relationship for portraying them "not as love interests for the main character, not as sex objects, not as helpless damsels, not even as fierce but one-dimensional warriors, but as fully articulated people."

 In his review of Volume 19, Shawn Hacaga of The Fandom Post said "It has been extremely rewarding to see how much she’s grown since the start of the series.
 She has experienced so many terrible things throughout her life.
 But she managed to persevere!"
 LaNeysha Campbell praised how, lacking confidence and control over her powers when she was first introduced, Noelle gained more confidence in herself thanks to the positive influence from the Black Bulls.
-She stated: "In this volume, Noelle goes up against some enemies that have magic that she has never seen before and can hold her.
+She stated: "In this volume, Noelle goes up against some enemies that have magic that she has never seen before and can hold her own.
 It is moments like these that continue to impress me with how far Noelle has come as a character."
 Krishna Mayuri of Otakukart was impressed by her second fight against archenemy Vanica, saying Tabata "gives his characters a human touch rather than making them saints.
 Noelle is ready to kill Vanica and has no plans of sparing her.
 This just further makes her a more human character, and fans are entirely loving this."